 - Loan amounts from $75,000 to $600,000

 - Certain credit scores, loan-to-value ratios and debt-to-income ratios also required

-If you’re in the market for an investment property, reach out to a Bank of Utah mortgage loan officer today to discuss the 30/15 Investment loan requirements and process in detail.
+If you’re in the market for an investment property or second home, reach out to a Bank of Utah mortgage loan officer today to discuss the loan requirements and processes in detail.
 Our criteria is similar to Fannie Mae and Freddie Mac’s, and in some instances, Bank of Utah can even offer better interest rates by keeping the loan in house rather than selling it.

-Let us know how we can help you fund your investment property.
+Let us know how we can help you fund your investment property or second home.